Which English clubs have qualified for Europe? Full breakdown after Europa League final

 One usually goes to the fifth-placed finisher in the Premier League but this now becomes the sixth-placed team after England was handed an additional fifth Champions League spot, as detailed above.

+Aston Villa, with an inferior goal difference of +7 compared to Newcastle’s +21, means they finish sixth despite sharing the same number of points (66) as Eddie Howe’s Magpies.
+Unai Emery’s men head into the Europa League instead of the Champions League next season.

 The other Europa League place goes to the winners of the FA Cup: Crystal Palace.
-Given the Eagles cannot finish inside the European places through the Premier League standings, only sixth in the table will secure entry to the Europa League.
+Given the Eagles could not finish inside the European places through the Premier League standings, only sixth in the table secured entry to the Europa League.

 Uefa Conference League

-The winners of the EFL Cup also qualify for the Conference League: Newcastle United.
+The winners of the EFL Cup also qualify for the Conference League with that being Newcastle United.

-After ending a 56-year wait for a trophy, Eddie Howe’s side are sure of a place in Europe, but will hope to qualify for the Champions League, or could end up in the Europa League if they finish sixth, either of which would unlock an extra Conference League place through the league standings.
+After ending a 56-year wait for a trophy, Eddie Howe’s side were sure of a place in Europe, but qualification for the Champions League meant an extra space was unlocked in the Conference League through the league standings.

 Join our commenting forum